-Dry eye is a common condition wherein the eye is not able to produce enough tears to sufficiently lubricate the eye.
-These tears are necessary for eye health by sweeping away foreign objects, reducing potential infections.
+Dry eye syndrome is a common condition in which the eye is not able to produce enough tears to sufficiently lubricate the eye.

 Dry eyes may feel like one of the following:

-Dry eye can be caused either by not producing enough tears, or if the tears produced are not of good quality to do their job.
+Dry eyes can occur when the eye produces either an insufficient amount of tears, or tears of insufficient quality to do their job.

-Poor Quality Tears: Tears are comprised of water, oil, and mucus.
-If the three components are not in balance, tears will not function properly resulting in dry eye.
+Tears are made of water, oil, and mucus.
+If the three components are not in balance, tears will not function properly, resulting in dry eyes.

-Adding Artificial Tears: Over-the-counter artificial tears can be used regularly to treat mild cases of dry eye when the eye is not producing enough tears.
+Over-the-counter artificial tears can be used regularly to treat mild cases when the eye is not producing enough tears.

 If your eyes are irritated and red, it's not recommended for you to use drops labeled "redness relieving" or claiming to remove redness.
 These drops do not treat anything medically and can sometimes worsen the situation.

 Feel free to bring eyedrops to your appointment to show Dr. Besser if you're not sure.